srimanh/HomeHaven/README.md

 bash
 Copy code
 npm start
-🖥️ Usage
+🎉 Using HomeHaven
-Launch the app by visiting http://localhost:3000 in your browser.
+Visit http://localhost:3000 in your browser to get started.
 Explore the Design Page:
-Access 3D furniture models and experiment with AR.
-Add and customize furniture to fit your room style and layout.
+Check out furniture in 3D or place items virtually using AR!
-Room and Furniture Selection:
+Room & Furniture Selection:
-Choose room types and preview relevant furniture with filters, themes, and styles.
-⚠️ Note
-To use AR features, ensure:

-Your device and browser support WebXR.
-📜 License
-This project is open-source.
-Feel free to contribute or fork for personal use.
+Choose a room and browse the latest collections tailored just for that space.